Claire Dean

 Cusco

 Cusco is the ancient Inca capital.
 Built in the shape of a puma.
 Adorned with Inca and pre-Inca sites.
 Cusco is a very well-touristed city and generally safe for women.
 Visit the Cusco cathedral and sample the traditional dish of Cuy - Guinea Pig!
-Sticking to touristic regions means that there is more of a police presence and less chance of any serious issues when it comes to safety.
+Sticking to tourist regions means that there is more of a police presence and less chance of any serious issues when it comes to safety.

 Cusco Plaza De Armas